Last updated on October 4th, 2019

-Initially I included Lhuentse Singye Dzong in my bucket list imagining how wonderful it would be hiking through folds of those high mountains and then getting to enter one of the oldest Buddhist monasteries of Bhutan that is among clouds.
+Initially, I included Lhuentse Singye Dzong in my bucket list imagining how wonderful it would be hiking through folds of those high mountains and then getting to enter one of the oldest Buddhist monasteries of Bhutan that is among clouds.

-But now I can say an adventure travel to Lhuentse Singye Dzong isn’t only a good offbeat hiking opportunity for its visitors but also is an explorative land of Bhutan’s history.
+But now I can say adventure travel to Lhuentse Singye Dzong isn’t only a good offbeat hiking opportunity for its visitors but also is an explorative land of Bhutan’s history.
 If you want to unveil many mysterious stories of Guru Padmasambhava and his consort Khandro Yeshi Tshogyel, travel Singye Dzong – The Lion Fortress of Bhutan.

 Travelling to Eastern Bhutan

-The Mystical Lion Fortress is one of the restricted places in Bhutan for which travelling is allowed only with permit even for Bhutanese.
+The Mystical Lion Fortress is one of the restricted places in Bhutan for which traveling is allowed only with permit even for Bhutanese.
 The travel permit is issued at Khoma Gewog office signed either by the gup or Lhuntse Dzongda.
 Since we would be able to start our journey only the following day, we visited Lhuntse Dzong and explored Khoma village.

 Journey to Singye Dzong

 The next day morning we gathered at Khoma Zam.
 There were monks, students, locals and even civil servants who were getting themselves ready for the 3 days long trek to the Mystical Lion’s Fortress of Bhutan.
 Some have managed paid ponies.

 Our group had neither a pony nor a porter.
 We divided our loads and took the first step of 3 days’ journey to Kurtoe Singye Dzong with prayers and determination.